 ESF Policy & Operations Unit

-The role of the Unit is to oversee all matters relating to the ESF in Ireland and to represent Ireland's position at European level in relation to the ESF.
+The Department of Education and Skills is the designated authority in Ireland for policy and operational matters related to the ESF.
+The Department's ESF Policy and Operations Unit oversees all matters relating to the ESF in Ireland and represents Ireland's position at a European level in relation to the ESF.
 Specifically, it is responsible for programme development, the ongoing monitoring and implementation of programmes and the sound and efficient financial management of all ESF activity in Ireland.

 This work is directed at supporting the Partnership Agreement which sets out how the European Structural and Investment Funds are utilised Ireland.
 The Partnership Agreement also outlines Ireland’s development needs and defines national priorities to support its National Reform Programme (NRP) and the achievement of national targets for delivering the Europe 2020 Strategy for smart, sustainable and inclusive growth.